lazamar/elm-architecture-haskell/README.md

                 print "Finished"
             else
                 do
+                    -- This works like a pool of async commands with a queue -- in the end.
+The first command to be resolved is the first -- command dealt with.
                     (completedCmd, msg) <- waitAny asyncs :: IO (Async msg, msg)

                     let (newModel, newCmds) = update' msg model